Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 `DeviceShifuInstruction` is the command that ***deviceShifu*** can receive.

 - **instructionProperties** (DeviceShifuInstructionProperty)
-  indicates the parameters of the DeviceShifu command, which have various configurations according to different protocols .
+  parameters of the DeviceShifu command, which have various configurations according to different protocols .
 Please refer to the  examples for more [examples](https://github.com/Edgenesis/shifu/tree/main/examples).
   - **DeviceShifuInstructionProperty** (interface)

 ## DeviceShifuInstructionSettings